nakhaeizadeh2000/accounting-dashboard/client/components/modules/files-manager/README.md

 # File Manager Component

-A modern, responsive, and feature-rich file management component for Next.js applications.
-This component provides a complete solution for displaying and managing files with support for grid and list views, file tagging, sorting, filtering, and more.
+A comprehensive, modern file management system for React applications with powerful browsing, filtering, and organization capabilities.

 ## Features